Ciao! (song): Release

 In addition to its release on Lush's 1996 album Lovelife, "Ciao!" was released as a promotional single sent to radio stations.
-However, the band did not want to appear to be capitalizing on the Britpop trend and Cocker's popularity, so it did not release the song as a single (the band instead selected "500" as the album's third single).
+However, the band did not want to appear to be capitalising on the Britpop trend and Cocker's popularity, so they did not release the song as a single (the band instead selected "500" as the album's third single).
 The song also was the title track to the 2001 compilation Ciao!
 Best of Lush.

 The song was also unpopular with 4AD head Ivo Watts-Russell.
-Berenyi joked, "Poor Ivo - he still can't believe that this song was on 4AD.
+Berenyi joked, "Poor Ivo – he still can't believe that this song was on 4AD.
 Makes him shudder every time I remind him!"

-The band has performed the song live, with one performance featuring Ian Astbury of the Cult as the male vocalist.
+The band have performed the song live, with one performance featuring Ian Astbury of the Cult as the male vocalist.
 Berenyi recalled, "When we went through it at the soundcheck, it became obvious that Ian had got a bit confused and thought we were going to cover the Cult's "Edie (Ciao Baby)".
 We're playing the intro and he’s going 'It's quite skiffle, isn't it?'.
-Chris was laughing so hard he could barely play."
+Chris was laughing so hard he could barely play".